digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

   :start-after: -- CREATE_ASSET_SWAP_INSTRUMENT_BEGIN
   :end-before: -- CREATE_ASSET_SWAP_INSTRUMENT_END

-Once the instrument is created, you can book a holding on it.
+Once this is done, you can create a holding on it.
 The owner of the holding receives the asset leg (and pays the fix leg).

 .. _fpml-swaps-tutorial-section: